 This scale allows greater discrimination than the commonly used Low, Medium, and High scale.

 I normally use this technique with larger, more complex projects and with teams that have experience with risk assessments.

 This two-dimensional technique is used to rate probability and impact.
 Probability is the likelihood that a risk will occur.
 The impact is the consequence or effect of the risk, normally associated with impact to schedule, cost, scope, and quality.
 Rate probability and impact using a scale such as 1 to 10.

 Once you have rated each risk, calculate the Risk Score as Probability x Impact.
 I sort my risks in descending order with the Risk Score as the primary sort.

 The Probability/Impact Method also helps in programs.
 I total the risk scores within each project to calculate the Project Risk Score and compare the scores between projects.
 This helps me understand which projects have the greatest risk exposure and where I need the most skilled people.

-I've developed this FREE course to help you quickly review the concepts of qualitative risk analysis.
+I've developed this online course to help you quickly review the concepts of qualitative risk analysis.
 By the end of this course, your confidence in the application of project risk management will soar.
 You will have a thorough understanding of qualitative risk management concepts so you can use them to their fullest potential helping you to complete your projects on schedule and on budget!